EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/09_production/README.md

 - [ ] Why the artifact is built once and passed along, rather than rebuilt per job
 - [ ] Why a size budget that does not fail the build is not a budget
 - [ ] What the `no-cache` on `index.html` protects you from
+- [ ] Why a green `vite preview` is no evidence that your serving config is right

 ## Going further